11x-dev/hint-feature-part-1/README.md

 The file you'll want to add code to is located at: src/views/Lessons/Puzzles.tsx

-The file that contains the correct move tree is located at: src/views/Lessons/Lesson8Puzzles/Capturing.tsx
+One of the files that contains move tree information is located at: src/views/Lessons/Lesson8Puzzles/Capturing.tsx

 In the move_tree lines, the correct move branch is in the first array, you'll need to highlight that coordinate on the Goban when the hint button is clicked.